-Summary of 6 Months Ended 12 Months Ended Significant Accounting Policies Jun.
-30, 2016 Dec.
-31, 2015 Notes Summary of Significant SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES Accounting Policies Cash Cash Use of Estimates Cash includes cash on hand and balances with banks. management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of derivatives, convertible promissory notes and stock options.
+3. Summary of 3 Months Ended Significant Accounting Policies Mar.
+31, 2017 Notes 3.
+Summary of Significant Accounting Policies 3.
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES Use of Estimates The preparation of the consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of derivatives, convertible promissory notes, stock options, and assumptions used in the going concern assessment.
 Actual results could differ from those estimates.
-These estimates are reviewed The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of warrants and stock options.
-Actual results could differ from those estimates.
 These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.
-Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
+Earnings (Loss) Per Share The Company has adopted the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
 Basic earnings per share includes no dilution and is computed by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share reflect the potential dilution of securities that could share in The Company has adopted the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
-Basic earnings per share includes no dilution and is computed by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted earnings per share reflect the potential dilution of securities that could share in the earnings of an entity.
 Diluted earnings per share exclude all potentially dilutive shares if their effect is anti-dilutive.
-There were no potentially dilutive shares outstanding as at December 31, 2015 and 2014.
+There were no potentially dilutive shares outstanding as at March 31, 2017 and 2016, and as at December 31, 2016 and 2015.
+Foreign Currency Translation The functional currency of the Canadian based company is the Canadian dollar and the US based company is USD.
+Transactions denominated in currencies other than the functional currency are translated into the functional currency at the exchange rates prevailing at the dates of the transaction.
+Monetary assets and liabilities denominated in foreign currencies are translated using the exchange rate prevailing at the balance sheet date.
+Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
+All exchange gains or losses arising from translation of these foreign currency transactions are included in net income (loss) for the year.
+In translating the financial statements of the Company's Canadian subsidiaries from their functional currency into the Company's reporting currency of United States dollars, balance sheet accounts are translated using the closing exchange rate in effect at the balance sheet date and income and expense accounts are translated using an average exchange rate prevailing during the reporting period.
+Adjustments resulting from the translation, if any, are included in cumulative other comprehensive income (loss) in stockholders' equity.
+The Company has not, to the date of these consolidated financial statements, entered into derivative instruments to offset the impact of foreign currency fluctuations.